This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antipyretics help decrease a fever.

-- Blood tests may show which bacteria is causing your infection.
+- Blood tests or a tissue sample may show which bacteria are causing your infection.

 - An x-ray, ultrasound, CT, or MRI may show if the infection has spread.
 You may be given contrast liquid to help the infection show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.